robin-raymond/zax.io/handle-hint.md

 ### Using `hint` pointers to break a chain

-Pointers marked as `hint` will only contain a valid pointer to a type's instance so long as the original allocated type is not destructed/deallocated.
+Pointers qualified as `hint` will only contain a valid pointer to a type's instance so long as the original allocated type is not destructed/deallocated.
 In other words, `hint` points will not extend the lifetime of a `handle` pointer beyond the last `handle` pointer keeping a type's instance alive.

 ````zax
 print final : ()(...) = {